 Similar to Overdrive, linking to multiple libraries is available.
 And like your traditional library loan, your eBook has a limited lifespan on your device (usually 14-28 days depending on your local library’s policy.)
 When the loan expires, that book or other library material is no longer available on your device.
 So if you never read that book or didn’t complete it, you need to check it out again.

 There’s an App for That!

 3M Cloud Library supports iOS, Android, and offers PC and MAC desktop apps.
 Everything happens through these apps from signing up to searching, placing holds, and checking out library materials.
-I say materials because you may check out anything the libraries have in their digital collections, including audiobooks, even movies and music depending on your library.
+I say materials because you may check out anything the libraries have in their digital collections, including audiobooks, even movies, and music depending on your library.
 You can read or listen to materials in 3M Cloud Library’s directly in the app, through the browser, or in Adobe Digital Editions.
-You can also transfer eBooks to other ereaders like Nook, Amazon Fire, and Kobo.
+You can also transfer eBooks to other readers like Nook, Amazon Fire, and Kobo.

 Proceed with Caution

 A significant shortcoming with 3M, at least at this time, is you cannot transfer any content to your Amazon Kindle or into the Kindle app.
 Overdrive has the edge here, at least for Public Libraries.

 3M Cloud Library is available and connected to libraries in the following countries: Australia, Canada, New Zealand, United Kingdom, and the United States.

 For more information on 3M Cloud Library, check out their homepage.